alt-romes/linear-core/popl_response.md

 > PRINCIPLE: The type system bends to the optimisation, not the other way around.

 Our work adheres to these design principles, at the cost of a more complex Linear Core.
-We will reference this in our revision to make the tradeoffs clear.
+We will reference this principle in our revision to make the tradeoffs clear.

 ### (b) Key ideas of Linear Core